NatLee/dev-dock/README.md

+# Dev Dock

-# GUI Container using Xfce with VNC
+A GUI Container using Xfce with noVNC.

 > Only support x86/64.